 1. Prepare Azure AD Connect Installation

-To make sure your Azure AD Connect can perform a trouble free synchronization of local accounts you need to make sure the accounts adhere to certain requirements.
-The most common errors that need to be fixed are the following:
+To make sure your Azure AD Connect can perform a trouble-free synchronization of local accounts, you need to make sure the accounts adhere to specific requirements.
+The most common errors that need fixing are the following:

-- No non-routable mail addresses (e.g. no use of your .local mail suffix in mail addresses)
+- Non-routable mail addresses (e.g., use of your .local mail suffix in mail addresses)

-- No illegal characters (e.g. trailing spaces in mail addresses)
+- Illegal characters (e.g., trailing spaces in mail addresses)

 - Tip!
 We strongly advise to export all proxyAddresses attributes before making any changes with IdFix.
 Use something like this PowerShell script for a full export: